dirk1492/images/ubuntu-slim/README.md

 Small Ubuntu 15.10 docker image

+This is a arm64 port of the gcr.io/google_containers/ubuntu-slim image.

 The size of this image is less than 56MB (more than half of ubuntu:15.10).
 This is possible by the removal of packages that are not required in a container:
 - dmsetup